jrief/django-formset/docs/source/date-time-input.rst

 Apart from not having to integrate date arithmetics into the client-side part of this library, one of the big advantages of using a server side rendered calendar sheet is, that we are able to enrich the rendering context with additional data.
-Say that we want to show the phases of the moon for each date (this of course could also be done in JavaScript, but here it is used for simple demonstration purposes).
+Say that we want to show the phases of the moon for each date [#moon_phases]_.
 Normally one would use some information stored in the database, for instance to display vacant or occupied rooms in a booking application.
 Or it can be useful to display extra information such as holidays.

 .. django-view:: moon_form
 	:caption: form.py